ArenKDesai/Aren-s-Notes/Kafka.md

 - key (optional): some bytes
 - value (required): some bytes

-The value is typically a data
+The value is typically a data structure with many values, like a dict.